Salah-Code-Lab/MBRFilterPP/README.md

 # MBRFilter++

-This driver is made to Intercept Critical sector writes and stop them With a Bug Check routine to alert the user Immediatly
+This driver is made to Intercept Critical sector writes and stop them With a ExRaiseHardError to alert the user Immediatly
 Intercepts:
 IRP (Execulsion is MFTMirr Sectors)
 SCSI will bug check on any write in the Sector range 0- 5119